pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Maths-Libraries.md

 Typically using the mbf32 will result in a roughly 20% decrease in floating point performance when compared to genmath/math48.
 However, the size of your application will be greatly reduced.

+## mbf64 - (Microsoft 64 bit library)

+Support has been added for the (8 byte, 8 bit exponent, 56 bit mantissa) Microsoft double precision library.
+This is available for machines that run Microsoft BASIC and the appropriate entry points have been located.
+To date, the following machines are supported:

+* VTech Laser 500

+The library can be linked with the following options: `-fp-mode=mbf64 -lmbf64`

+mbf64 can be used with sccz80.

 ## IEEE 32 bit library

 _Being written_